evaristovidal/plainblog/README.md

 ## Request method examples

 The application can be tested using the [REST Client Extension for Visual Studio Code](https://github.com/Huachao/vscode-restclient) plugin for VSCode
+Get blog posts in json format.
+If running in VisualStudio use this host http://localhost:5183

 Get blog posts in json format
 ```http
 GET http://app.plainblog.local/api/post